East Seram Regency

-East Seram Regency (Kabupaten Seram Bagian Timur) is a regency of Maluku, Indonesia.
+East Seram Regency (Kabupaten Seram Bagian Timur) is a regency of Maluku (province), in Indonesia.
 It is mainly located on the island of Seram, but also includes smaller islands to the southeast comprising the Gorom and Watubela archipelagoes.
+Its only land boundary is with Central Maluku Regency which includes the central portion of Seram island.

-The regency covers a land area of 5,779.12 km2, and had a population of 99,065 at the 2010 Census and 137,972 at the 2020 Census; the official estimate as at mid 2021 was 140,271.
+The regency covers a land area of 5,779.12 km2, and had a population of 99,065 at the 2010 Census and 137,972 at the 2020 Census; the official estimate as at mid 2023 was 139,777 (comprising 70,595 males and 69,182 females).
 The principal town lies at Bula, on Seram Island.

-Administration
+Administrative divisions

 At the time of the 2010 Census the regency was divided into six districts (kecamatan), an increase from the original four.
-The first four of these six districts were on the island of Seram; the Gorom and Watubela archipelagoes are groups of smaller islands situated to the southeast of Seram.
-Subsequently, six additional districts were created in 2012 by the division of the original six districts, and a further three districts were created in 2014, so that the regency is now divided into fifteen districts (kecamatan), of which ten are on the island of Seram and five on the islands to its southeast.
-These are tabulated below with their present areas and their populations at the 2010 and 2020 Censuses.
-The table also includes the number of villages (desa) in each district, and its post code.
+The first four of these six districts were on the island of Seram; the other two covered the Gorom and Watubela archipelagoes, two groups of smaller islands situated to the southeast of Seram.

+Subsequently, six additional districts were created in 2012 by the division of the original six districts, and a further three districts were created in 2014, so that the regency is now divided into fifteen districts (kecamatan), then the sixteenth district was formed in 2025, where which eleven are on the island of Seram (including small offshore islands) and five on the more substantive islands to its southeast.
+These are tabulated below with their present areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages (all classed as rural desa) in each district, and its post code.